TutsGhost/win10_Improve-Guide/Guide.md

-- How to setup and improve your chair and desk [Instruction Video](https://www.youtube.com/watch?v=UW_z6bCy1ZI) Also be sure to get a footrest; not only is it really comfy but it is also not in the way if you buy a tiny hammock for your feet as the footrest ;)
+- How to setup and improve your chair and desk [Instruction Video](https://www.youtube.com/watch?v=UW_z6bCy1ZI) Also be sure to get a footrest; not only is it really comfy, but it's also not in the way if you buy a tiny hammock for your feet as a solution ;)